Finally, how many efficiencies supercomputers have? And, what do they measure?: A conceptual model of parallelized sequential operation

-Amdahl listed~\cite{AmdahlSingleProcessor67} different reasons, why losses in "computational load" can occur.
+Amdahl listed~\cite{AmdahlSingleProcessor67} different reasons why losses in "computational load" can occur.
 Amdahl's idea enables us to \textit{put everything that cannot be parallelized, i.e., distributed between fellow processing units, into the sequential-only fraction of the task}.
 For describing the parallelized operation of sequentially working units, the model depicted in Figure~\ref{fig:AmdahlModelAnnotated} was prepared (based on the temporal behavior of components, as described in~\textbf{\cite{VeghTemporal:2020}}).
 The technical implementations of the different parallelization methods show up a virtually infinite variety~\cite{HwangParallelism:2016}, so here a (by intention) strongly simplified model is presented.
-However, the model is general enough to discuss some examples of parallelly working systems qualitatively.
-We shall neglect different contributions as possible in the different cases.
-Our model can easily be converted to a technical (quantitative) one via interpreting its contributions in technical terms, although with some obvious limitations.
+However, the model is general enough to qualitatively discuss systems working in parallel.
+We shall neglect the various contributions as possible in the different cases.
+Although with some obvious limitations, one can easily convert our model to a technical (quantitative) one by interpreting its contributions in technical terms.
 Such technical interpretations also enable us to find out some technical limiting factors of the performance of parallelized computing.